eddmash/powerorm/docs/source/model/multi_table_inheritance.rst

 	$this->place->filter([name="Bob's Cafe"]);
  	$this->restaurant->filter([name="Bob's Cafe"]);

-.. warning:: todo Check on this reverse lookup

 If you have a Place that is also a Restaurant, you can get from the Place object to the Restaurant object by using the lower-case version of the model name: